Add an AWS PrivateLink Connection

 +

-Add an AWS PrivateLink connection that peers your Amazon Web Service (AWS) network with a Capella database using AWS as its cloud provider.
+Add an AWS PrivateLink connection that peers your Amazon Web Service (AWS) network with a Capella cluster using AWS as its cloud provider.
 This connection can reduce latency and egress costs for applications hosted in the same region.

 AWS PrivateLink connections do not support cross data center replication (XDCR) or Prometheus metrics.
+If you require XDCR or Prometheus metrics, use VPC Peering.

 Prerequisites